Thailand, Thailand: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Check that you pick the right type.
-The vast majority of adapters currently available are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A, B, C and O. It's important that you get the correct type.
+A lot of adapters currently available are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 Make your flight more comfortable with an airplane phone mount